-t’s been raining a lot here in Honolulu since we spoke last week.
+It’s been raining a lot here in Honolulu.
 There is something unspeakably beautiful about listening to the rain.
 Not just hearing the rain, in the background of our important lives, but actually listening to it.

 As Thomas Merton explains: